There are many things to take into account when pricing a paving installation for a driveway or pool area or even just a pathway.

 Bricks make up 50% or more of the paving costs and this is dependant on the selection.
 There are bevel bonds, flagstones, clay and broken brick cobble, all of which are priced differently.

-Cement has various grades and the selection of cement grade can also effect the durability and life of the installation.
+Cement has various grades and the selection of a cement grade can also effect the cost, durability and life of the installation.

-River sand and plaster sand is used for bedding the paving and the grouting.
+River sand and plaster sand are used for bedding the paving and the grouting.
 River sand is also used in the edgebeam or also know as the perimeter brick.

 Compaction equipment is critical in the installation as the area to be paved needs to be leveled and compacted to the correct density to ensure that the installation will not have areas that sink and create waves in the paving.